faranakopolis/Sumino/README.md

 ## APIs

-You can download and use the export file of TasKoala Postman's collection [here](https://github.com/maripillon/Sumino/tree/master/postman).
+You can download and use the export file of Postman's collection [here](https://github.com/maripillon/Sumino/tree/master/postman).

 The usage of each API is pretty straightforward.